YoussefBR/PMS412-2.0/README.md

 - implemented backend for patient creation/update use case for caregivers
 - implemented backend for patient lookup use case
 - implemented a permission system throughout the system so that patients have restricted access to the system
-- login view + its controller
 - patient info view + its controller (uses categorization UI design pattern I picked)

+Carlos Dye (cmd6690) 40% of effort:
+- Redeisnged Login View
+- Made changes to views and controllers according to refactoring plan
-- redesigned caregiver home screen view
+- Cretaed new home screen
+- Created new views for corresponding use cases
+- Implemented front end for use cases

 ### April 29 group contributions